stonemjs/docs/src/docs/essentials/event-handler.md

 - **MQTT** events
 - And more…

-The event handler doesn’t care how the event got in — only **what it means**.
+The event handler doesn’t care how the event got in, only **what it means**.
 This allows your domain logic to stay pure, portable, and deployment-agnostic.

 ### No Setup or Integration Responsibilities